meedan/check-ui/README.md

 With the `check-web` docker container running, make whatever changes you need in `check-ui`, then run `npm run build`.
 Now link the new change in the docker container by running `docker-compose exec web npm run link:ui`.
 The `check-web` webpack will rebuild and the new build will reflect your changes (you may need to reload your browser running Check).

-When you make changes here and run the build, please be sure to commit the contents of both `lib/` and `.yalc/` as these are necessary for distribution.
+When you make changes here and are preparing to distribute via npm, please be sure to commit the contents of both `lib/` as these are necessary for distribution.
+Also be sure to increment the `version` field in `package.json`.

 Run integration tests on `check-web` as normal.